Trepan-Debuggers/python3-trepan/README.rst

 --------

 * trepan2_ : trepan debugger for Python 2
+* trepanxpy_ : trepan debugger for |`x-python`|
 * pydbgr_  : previous incarnation of debugger
 * pydb_ : even older incarnation of debugger (for very old Python 2)
 * Tutorial_: Tutorial for how to use
-* https://github.com/rocky/trepan-xpy : Python debugger using this code to support `x-python`
+* https://github.com/rocky/trepan-xpy : Python debugger using this code to support x-python_
 * https://pypi.python.org/pypi/uncompyle6 : Python decompiler
 * https://pypi.python.org/pypi/xdis : cross-platform disassembler